 Anna Runemark lab

-Using host plant specific subspecies of the fly T. conura we investigate the adaptations following host plant shifts and identify the areas in the genome associated with these phenotypic characters.
+Using host plant specific subspecies of the fly T. conura we investigate the adaptations following host plant shifts and identify the areas in the genome associated with theseenotypic characters.
+Broadly, this research strives to increase the understanding of how ecological selection can lead to divergent adaptation and creation of novel diversity.
 A new niche implies altered selection pressures on several aspects of the phenotype, and this will generate correlational selection for certain combinations of traits/loci.
-Ultimately we aim to address how non-physical LD arise when several genomically unlinked loci are selected to be coinherited, and how this process affects both genetic variation and evolvability.
+Ultimately we aim to address how non-physical linkage disequilibrium arises when several genomically unlinked loci are selected to be coinherited, and how this process affects both genetic variation and evolvability.

 Hybrid species have genetic variation from two divergent parent species, and this provides excellent opportunities to address how interactions between different parts of the genome have shaped genome evolution as the origin of genomic regions can be identified.
 Taking advantage of this we address which genes are involved in reproductive isolation a) through identifying regions where Dobzhansky-Muller Incompatibilities have been purged through reversion to the ancestral state and b) through investigating the role of epistatic interactions in the large effect of the Z chromosome.
-We also investigate the role of Transposable Elements (TEs) in hybrid genome formation in collaboration with Dr. Alexander Suh and whether methylation can cause or remedy incompatibilities in collaboration with Dr. Marjorie Lienard.
-My PhD-student Caroline Ø Guldvog is working on three of these projects and is co-supervised by Prof. Glenn-Peter Sætre.
+We also investigate the role of Transposable Elements (TEs) in hybrid genome formation in collaboration with Dr. Alexander Suh and whether methylation can cause or remedy incompatibilities in collaboration with Dr. Marjorie Lienard, Caroline Ø Guldvog, Mark Ravinet and Prof. Glenn-Peter Sætre.